NCG History

 Nelson College for Girls is a girls-only state school in sunny Nelson, New Zealand.
 It has an illustrious history

-Our wonderful school was established in 1883, the 3rd oldest girls’ school in New Zealand.
+Our wonderful school was established in 1883.
 Our first principal, Kate Edger, was the first woman to graduate with a university degree in the British Empire.
 She became principal of our school at the age of 25.
 Her passion for the rights of young women to be able to be educated at school and university set the bar for the continued emphasis of our school on enabling young women to succeed both academically and as leaders in our world.
 She was aspirational, as were the principals who followed her into the 20th century.
 Her successor in 1890 was Beatrice Gibson, one of the well-known Gibson sisters who were influential in girls’ education in the South Island at the turn of the 20th century.

 Three of the school’s early principals were graduates of Canterbury College in Christchurch, which came to an agreement with the school to enable students, resident in Nelson, and enrolled at Nelson College for Girls, to receive university tuition from the staff of Canterbury College.
 These students were able to enrol in the same university classes as those available in Christchurch, sit the same examinations and receive the same qualifications.
 This arrangement continued until the 1920s.